dagerikhl/primors/README.md

 `yarn publish` deploys a new version to NPM as well as deploys a new version of the Storybook docs to GH Pages.

+#### Commit format

+This project uses auto-changelog to automatically generate a changelog.
+You can use several prefixes in your commit messages to categorize commits in your changelog:

+- `Feat(ure)?:`: New features, _for the library_.
+Changes to the Storybook app should be categorized under "Performance".
+- `Fix:`: Bug fixes.
+- `Impr?(ovement)?:`: General improvements.
+- `Perf(ormance)?:`: Performance improvements.
+- `Doc(umentation|s)?:`: Changes to documentation, e.g. `README.md` or the Storybook app.
+- `Build:`: Changes to the build or deploy environments.
+- `Conf(ig)?(uration)?:`: Changes to project configuration.
+- Any commits not matching one of these patterns will not be categorized.

+##### Breaking changes

+You can mark any commit as a breaking change by writing "BREAKING CHANGE" anywhere in your commit message.

 ### Linting

 To lint the project, I suggest installing the ESLint plugin in your editor, but to run it from terminal, run: